SAVE OUR SOILS

 Theodor Friedrich is convinced that we can still save the Earth's soils. „Conservation agriculture is not a theory, it is practiced globally in all climate zones.“ He knows because he was among a group of experts at the FAO who coined the term „conservation agriculture“ in the mid-90s.
 He has since worked to promote this way of farming.
 Until he retired in 2022, Friedrich served as an FAO ambassador for sustainable food systems in 75 countries – from Nicaragua to Burkina Faso to Kazakhstan and North Korea.
 In countries of the Global South, he says, small farmers in particular benefit from conservation agriculture.
 They don't even need machines, no-till can also be done with simple hand tools.
 However, Friedrich says that the rich industrial nations, as part of their „foreign aid“, prefer to keep on delivering tractors and plows to the Global South and thus continue to export their destructive version of agriculture.

 While the plow causes erosion on the surface of the soil, the ever larger and heavier machines do their damage all the way down.
 Friedrich assumes that „our arable land is extensively compacted meters deep.“ A modern beet harvester, for example, weighs over fifty tons when fully loaded.
-Vehicles with such an enormous weight are no longer allowed on the road because they would cause to much damage to the asphalt.
+Vehicles with such an enormous weight are no longer allowed on the road because they would cause too much damage to the asphalt.
 In their fields, however, farmers can roll such heavy equipment all over the unprotected soil, encouraged by martial names like Tiger S6, a beet harvester that can harvest 12 rows, or Warrior, a tractor in limited camouflage painting.
 These over-sized agricultural machines are the prestige objects of a global billion-dollar industry, which, according to Friedrich, is digging the grave for agriculture as such.

 Friedrich, who first worked for the FAO's Plant Production and Protection Division, says that even people within the FAO defamed him as a lobbyist of the agrochem industry.
 He categorically dismisses this accusation, arguing that the use of pesticides decreases as soon as tillage is eliminated.
 “With good implementation – diverse crop rotations, lots of cover crops – farmers who practice conservation agriculture hardly spray any pesticides after a short period of time.
 Not because they aren’t allowed to – but because they don't have to.”